lcottone-oss/GrizzHacks8/RUN_INSTRUCTIONS.md

-# Michigan Legal Navigator - Setup & Run Instructions
+# Michigan Legal Navigator — Setup & Run Instructions

-This is a Flask web application that provides legal assistance for Michigan residents using the Gemini AI API.
+This is a Flask web application that provides legal assistance for Michigan residents.
+The chat feature is backed by a RAG pipeline over the full Michigan Compiled Laws (MCL) corpus, stored as a ChromaDB vector database.

+---

 ## Prerequisites

 - Python 3.8 or higher
-- Git (for cloning and version control)
-- A Gemini API key (free from Google AI Studio)
+- An API key for at least one supported LLM provider (OpenAI, Google Gemini, or Anthropic Claude)
+- An OpenAI API key with access to the Embeddings API (used for query embedding via text-embedding-3-small)
+- The pre-built ChromaDB MCL collection (not included in the repository — see note below)

+---

-## Installation Steps
+## Installation

 ### 1. Clone the Repository